H-Asatryan/ibm-dl-pytorch/README.md

 # IBM: Deep Learning with Python and PyTorch

-This repository contains the exercises to the <a href="https://www.edx.org/learn/deep-learning/ibm-deep-learning-with-python-and-pytorch">Deep Learning course</a> by IBM, offered on the edX platform.
+This repository contains the exercises to the <a href="https://www.edx.org/learn/deep-learning/ibm-deep-learning-with-python-and-pytorch" target="_blank" rel="noopener noreferrer">Deep Learning course</a> by IBM, offered on the edX platform.
 Here is the course syllabus:

 <br>
 <p><strong>Module 1 - Classification</strong></p>